 Communicating in Non-Tech Speak

 So, what are communication skills?
 Well, to start, it consists of both listening and speaking skills.
-Successful communications is a two-way street.
+Successful communication is a two-way street.
 And you can think of written communications as well as verbal communications.
 Both are very relevant.

 In the situation about technical professionals, they are very used using technical terms which may not be easily understood by the non-technical people.
 As IT professionals are working more with the business, the ability to interact with diverse stakeholders becomes crucial.
 To do this effectively, IT profs need to do this in non-tech speak.